Cloud-based software is rapidly emerging as a driving force in the small to medium business landscape.

 While this can make some staff nervous, it again comes back to making sure they are kept in the loop regarding what’s happening and why it’s happening.
 They also need to know they’ll receive any required training, which can make the move less daunting for those that aren’t particularly confident with technology.

-Managing common pain points of cloud software
+Managing common pain points of cloud-based systems

 Cloud software can bring a world of opportunity to your business, but there are some aspects that have the potential to pose challenges or cause uncertainty.